iShezmu/holbertonschool-web_front_end/CSS_advanced/README.md

       - `text-color` set to `color-black`
     - Revisit the `section-tagline` and `card-category` declarations and reset their color to `color-primary`
     - Revisit the `body` and anchor declarations and reset their color to `text-color`

+*   4-style.css
+    - Targeting the `root` element, create 2 custom font-family properties `font-family-base` and `font-family-title` with the same list of fonts:
+      - set the first choice font as `Helvetica Neue`
+      - set the second choice font as `Helvetica`
+      - set the third choice font as `Arial`
+      - set the last choice font as `sans-serif`
+    - Set `body`‘s font-family to `font-family-base`
+    - Create a new declaration targeting all 6 levels of heading tags
+      - set its font-family to `font-family-title`